 There is no starting up any form of business without seeking advice from an experienced hand in your business field.
 Now to answer the big question —Why Every Startup Needs a Mentor?

-Why Does Every Startup Need a Mentor?
+Why Every Start-up Needs a Business Mentor?

 In simple terms, a mentor is an adviser.
 A business mentor is an experienced and trusted adviser who takes up the sole responsibility of training and guiding you—an inexperienced, who is called a mentee in an area of specialization with the sole aim to foster your career development and success.